-It feels like everyone is heading on holiday at the moment which means travel-hacking in Australia is having a real moment.
+It feels like everyone is planning or heading off on holiday at the moment, which means travel-hacking in Australia is having a real moment.
 Reward points can open up a world of potential benefits - everything from a free flight to cashback, and earning them is simpler than you think.

 For most people, your rent is a significant recurring expense and an easy way to make a minimum spend on a credit card to unlock juicy sign-up bonuses and cashback offers.